Easy Classroom Word Work Routine

 So, my routine centers around the Words Their Way resource.
 I have the third edition books, which just came out in the past year.
 Here are links in case you need them:

 Once you have the books, you'll want to do a few sorts from each book just to get a feel for how the program works and what to expect as you're teaching.
 After that, you'll just be referencing the corresponding teacher notes for each sort throughout the year.

 I also set up an easy to use copy resource.
 Basically, I just make one copy of each of the sort pages from the books to use as my master copy.
+This way I don’t have to get in and out of the books, I have all the sorts in one place.
 I also print out one page of each of my word search resource (more on that in a bit).
 These go into a binder in order together (sort 1, search 1, sort 2, search 2, etc.) so it's easy to make copies as the year goes on.

 This year, my co-teacher and I have decided to split up this task, so I'll only have 2-3 groups.
 We've also decided not to do word study on Wednesdays since these are a short day for us.
 Instead students will do word work as their morning work on Wednesdays.

 In addition, students will have time to work on their word work every Wednesday morning.
 We imagine this schedule will require about 20 minutes per day each day except Wednesdays.
 Notice one of us will take two groups of the students who need the most help and see them three times every six days.
 The other teacher will take the three groups who are farthest ahead and only see them twice every six days.
 We're hoping that this will allow the students who are struggling with this skill more meaningful teacher time, while the students who excel get a little more autonomy.

 Obviously our classroom is unique, since we have two teachers, but we also have 36 students, so you can definitely figure out a schedule that works for you!